 Prepare an abstract, research description, workplan, research description, curriculum vitae, and IRB approval (if necessary).
-Arrange for two letters of recommendation.
+Arrange for one letter of recommendation.
 Be sure to follow the application guidelines.

 - Submit your materials to The Graduate School Award Online Application.

 - Once you submit your application, your recommenders will receive an email asking him/her to submit a letter via the online system.

 - At the same time, the fellowship and award approver for your department will receive an email notifying them that you submitted your application.

 - Once your letter of recommendation has been submitted, your department may nominate you for the fellowship.
 If your department selects your application, they must nominate it to The Graduate School by the deadline.